GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 {% endhighlight %}

 # 3. How do we calculate the DPU hours based on the job run time?
-In the above code, you can see a function called `get_dpu_hours()` which is called to get the value of the DPU hours for a particular job runs.
-We can use basic conditional statements to handle different type of Glue Jobs:
+In the above code snippets, you can see a function called `get_dpu_hours()` which is called to get the value of the DPU hours for a particular job runs.
+In this function, we use some basic conditional statements to handle different type of Glue Jobs.
+The function is defined as follows:

 {% highlight rust %}
 pub fn get_dpu_hours(r: JobRun) -> f64 {